roman-milk/roman-milk.github.io/kims-sister-the-s.md

  "Mmmm, yeah," I heard Katie mumble with my dick in her mouth.
 Kim reached up, and in the slowest undressing I've ever seen, she pulled those pretty little panties off her sister's ass and down her legs.
 Kim pulled the panties up to her face, taking in the scent, and then tossed them at my head.
 I caught them, pulling the soaked garment to my mouth and getting just a little taste.
 Divine.
 Almost like her sister, but maybe a bit thicker and sweeter.

  I saw Kim reach out to spread her sister open before sticking her face in.
 Katie increased her pace, moaning as she got eaten out, the moans reverberating on my cock.
 I heard Kim's slurping sounds, as if she was trying to suck her sister dry all at once.
 I looked down as Kim pulled her face back, her bee stung lips swollen with pleasure and covered in her sister's juices.
 That did it.
-Report_Story #2